 It’s easy to have a meeting derailed by unimportant questions.
 Worse, it’s frustrating to have the questions dominated by the highest paid (or loudest) person in the room.
 In both scenarios, the group leaves the meeting with lingering questions from important stakeholders.
 And key decisions are slowed because the discussions required to make the decisions are never prioritized.

-In one-way writeups, you typically read and pull questions out of comment threads.
-But this is an inefficient and imprecise way to ensure you’re addressing the most important questions.
+one-way writeups, you typically read and pull questions out of comment threads.
+But this is an inefficient and imprecise way to ensure you’re addressing the most important questions

 to a table at the bottom of the writeup.
 Then the team reads through each others and